PRACTICESMatrimonial & Family Law

 Richard J. Adago

-Richard J. Adago is a partner in the Matrimonial & Family Law Practice.
+Richard J. Adago co-chairs the firm's New York Matrimonial & Family Law Practice.
 Richard is a seasoned litigator with over 23 years of experience representing high net worth individuals in divorce proceedings, and advising clients with respect to property distribution agreements, custody issues, prenuptial and post-nuptial agreements, paternity suits, and other matrimonial matters relating to real estate, tax, and trust and estate planning.
 Richard also represents individuals in the ever-evolving area of same-sex divorce litigation.Richard is an assertive and compassionate advocate who fights tenaciously for his clients.
 He has significant experience both litigating and settling disputed cases before the New York trial and appellate courts.
 Although he has tried a number of complex cases, Richard also is a strong advocate of mediation and out-of-court settlements, which in many circumstances are far more cost effective and, ultimately, satisfying to his clients.

 Most recently before joining Phillips Nizer, Richard was a partner with the law firms of Hartmann Doherty Rosa Berman & Bulbulia, LLC and Blank Rome LLP.
 He was also an attorney early in his career in private practice at Phillips Nizer for three years after having served as an Assistant District Attorney with the Manhattan District Attorney’s office for six years.